 One obvious reason is excessive demand or oversupply either for spot asset or futures causing Contango or Backwardation depending on the case.

-- Cost of carry (c): Afancy sounding word which simply means the costs to holding the underlying asset with you.
+- Cost of carry (c): A fancy-sounding word which simply means the costs of holding the underlying asset with you.
 Don’t you put important documents in a bank locker for example?
 You are probably afraid that rodents may eat into them or you may lose them or for whatever reason.
-Same is the case with commodities.
+The same is the case with commodities.
 You may prefer not buying the underlying asset right now since you’ll have to bear with the costs of storing it, say in a warehouse or locker or whatever!
 This reduces the demand for the asset in the spot market thus lowering the spot price and increases the price of buying the asset in the future (futures price) by this cost.
-This could also lead to shortage in storage capacity increasing its carrying cost.
-It can be converted in terms of a yield (%).\
+This could also lead to a shortage in storage capacity increasing its carrying cost.
+It can be converted in terms of yield (%).\

 How does it become a yield?

 Due to the fear of perceived future shortage, they don’t sell the asset as they may use it for production, etc. Note that it starts looking like an income-producing asset although it doesn’t produce income!